 Here we study these phenomena using a combination of analytical methods and simulation.
-In Section 2, we show that the compression observed by Shwartz-Ziv & Tishby (2017) arises primarily due to the double-saturating tanh activation function used.
+In section 2, we highlight the fundamental theoretical issue: for deterministic continuous-valued neural networks, the mutual information between representations is typically infinite, as has often been noted before (Laughlin 1981, Tishby and Zaslavsky 2015).
+We argue that information plane trajectories therefore largely reflect the assumptions used to arrive at a finite mutual information value.
+For instance we show that the compression observed by Shwartz-Ziv and Tishby (2017) using discretization to compute finite mutual information arises primarily due to the doublesaturating tanh activation function used.
 Using simple models, we elucidate the effect of neural nonlinearity on the compression phase.
-Importantly, we demonstrate that the ReLU activation function, often the nonlinearity of choice in practice, does not exhibit a compression phase.
-We discuss how this compression via nonlinearity is related to the assumption of binning or noise in the hidden layer representation.
-To better understand the dynamics of learning in the information plane, in Section 3 we study deep linear networks in a tractable setting where the mutual information can be calculated exactly.
+Importantly, we demonstrate that the ReLU activation function, often the nonlinearity of choice in practice, does not exhibit a compression phase under standard training procedures.
+We discuss how this compression via nonlinearity is related to the assumption of binning or noise in the hidden layer representation, and is not simply a question of finding more accurate mutual information estimation techniques.
+To better understand the dynamics of learning in the information plane, in section 3 we study deep linear networks in a tractable setting where the mutual information can be calculated exactly.
 We find that deep linear networks do not compress over the course of training for the setting we examine.
 Further, we show a dissociation between generalization and compression.
-In Section 4, we investigate whether stochasticity in the training process causes compression in the information plane.
+In section 4, we investigate whether stochasticity in the training process causes compression in the information plane.
 We train networks with full batch gradient descent, and compare the results to those obtained with stochastic gradient descent.
 We find comparable compression in both cases, indicating that the stochasticity of SGD is not a primary factor in the observed compression phase.
 Moreover, we show that the two phases of SGD occur even in networks that do not compress, demonstrating that the phases are not causally related to compression.
 These results may seem difficult to reconcile with the intuition that compression can be necessary to attain good performance: if some input channels primarily convey noise, good generalization requires excluding them.
-Therefore, in Section 5 we study a situation with explicitly task-relevant and task-irrelevant input dimensions.
+Therefore, in section 5 we study a situation with explicitly task-relevant and taskirrelevant input dimensions.
 We show that the hidden-layer mutual information with the task-irrelevant subspace does indeed drop during training, though the overall information with the input increases.
-However, instead of a secondary compression phase, this task-irrelevant information is compressed at the same time that the taskrelevant information is boosted.
+However, instead of a secondary compression phase, this task-irrelevant information is compressed at the same time that the task-relevant information is boosted.
 Our results highlight the importance of noise assumptions in applying information theoretic analyses to deep learning systems, and put in doubt the generality of the IB theory of deep learning as an explanation of generalization performance in deep architectures.